So, what is a sales strategy really?

 A sales plan template from The Sales Guy: This simple sales plan template lets you plan and track your sales efforts so you can hit your numbers!

-Sales plan templates from TidyForm: Here are three downloadable sales plan templates that you can use to get a snapshot view of the big picture of your sales.
+Sales plan templates from TidyForm: Here are three downloadable sales plan templates that you can use to get a snapshot view of the big picture of your sales and performance.

 A simple sales plan template from Smartsheet: This rather simple sales plan template lets you plan your sales goals based on your previous years’ performance.

-Understanding your industry and the most common problems of your target buyers is the key to choosing the best sales strategies for your business.
+Understanding your industry and the most common problems of your target buyers is the key to choosing the best sales strategy for your business.

 Picking ad hoc sales strategies from a list of roundups doesn’t work.
 You absolutely have to know your customers’ most pressing problems.

 In addition to understanding your customers’ pain points, you must also understand how they approach their solution.
-For example, if most of your target buyers trust only referrals, you might want to work more on your referral sales strategies.
-Likewise, if they’re tech-savvy and are comfortable searching online for the solution, you might want to work on your inbound sales strategies so your product gets more visibility online and consistent, fresh leads fill up your pipeline.
+For example, if most of your target buyers trust only referrals, you might want to work more on your referral approach Likewise, if they’re tech-savvy and are comfortable searching online for the solution, you might want to work on your inbound sales stratey so your product gets more visibility online and consistent, fresh leads fill up your pipeline.

 So how do you approach sales at your company?
 What are your favorite and best sales strategies?
+What activity is inadvisable?
 Let us know in the comments below!